Frequently Asked Questions

 I am a recent graduate and I do not have professional experience.
 Shall I be accepted?

-The MSE program has been designed for professionals with at least two years of software development experience.
+The MSE program has been designed for professionals with at least five years of software development experience.
 The reason is that we do think that you need to have struggled with real-world problems to be open to a reflexive approach to technical, human and organizational problems.
-However, we do believe that character is what makes the difference, and if you can show us your maturity and drive, that will not lock you out of the program.
-That can be apparent by the Motivation Letter and at the interview.
+Moreover, we do believe that character and drive is what makes the difference, and we expect that you show that in the Motivation Letter and at the interview.

 What is the application calendar and number of positions?